Top Long-Term Care Insurance Picks for 2024

 Conservative Underwriting

 NGL is a very conservative underwriter.
-The company has reviewed its underwriting criteria and broadened them slightly in the past year.
+The company has broadened its underwriting criteria slightly in the past year.
 Be sure the insurance agent/advisor or Long-Term Care Insurance specialist asks you detailed questions about your health and thoroughly understands the underwriting standards.

 Daily Benefit Instead of Monthly Benefit

-NGL is partnership certified in most states that participate in the partnership program.
+It's worth noting that NGL is partnership-certified in most states participating in the partnership program.

 Their 'third pool shared spousal/partner benefit' is the primary reason to consider NGL; however, their lack of customization and overall pricing can make NGL more expensive in some situations.